zhang-zengjie/SySCoRe-software/README.md

 ### 3. One-time configuration

 Before you run any codes in this toolbox, you need to add the paths of the `tbxmanager`, the `mosek` solver, and the `tensor_toolbox` to MATLAB.
 We recommend to simplify this process via one-time configuration.
-Supposing that the root directory of this toolbox is `SySCoRe-software`, open `SySCoRe-software/config.m`, and fill the paths of the above toolboxes to the corresponding `addpath` statements.
+Supposing that the root directory of this toolbox is `SYSCORE_ROOT=SySCoRe-software`, open `SYSCORE_ROOT/config.m`, and fill the paths of the above toolboxes to the corresponding `addpath` statements.
 ```
 try % Add the path to the tbxmanager
     addpath(genpath('~/Documents/test/tbxmanager/'));